nelson6e65/php_nml/README.md

 ```

+**Note:** If you dont' use [CakePHP Utility Classes](https://github.com/cakephp/utility), there is a minimal copy of needed class in `php_nml/vendor/Cake/Utility` directory.
+This `autoload.php` includes `php_nml/vendor/autoload.php` file to autoloads psr-4 classes from that `vendor`.

-For more details, you can check the [API Documentation](http://nelson6e65.github.io/php_nml/api).
+For more details about available classes from NML, you can check the [API Documentation](http://nelson6e65.github.io/php_nml/api).

 #### Code Analysis
 You can, optionally, define the `CODE_ANALYSIS` constant if you like some notices and warnings to be